NeelGandhi24295/Excel-Project-Data_Analytics/README.md

-# My Excel Project on Data Job Market Analytics 🛠️
+# Excel Project on Data-Related Job Market 🛠️

 This project serves as a guide for freshers like me to understand the essential skills, salary expectations, and job opportunities in the data domain using Excel, one of the most powerful and industry-friendly tools.